vwOvOwv/PKU-Undergraduate-Course/README.md

 ## License

-This repository is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This repository is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-All course-related slides, handouts, and copyrighted materials belong to their respective instructors and Peking University.
-This repository only contains original work (notes, solutions, and code) created by the contributor(s).
-And these materials are provided for reference and self-study purposes ONLY.
-Users are responsible for ensuring their use of these materials complies with the academic integrity policies of Peking University.
+**Copyright**: Slides and handouts belong to instructors and PKU.

+**Usage**: Original work (notes, code) is for reference/self-study only.
+Please respect academic integrity.

-## Contact
+## Contact & Contribution

-Please contact me via WeChat (18810770225) or Email (lpy512120@stu.pku.edu.cn) if
+Feel free to contact me via WeChat (18810770225) or Email (lpy512120@stu.pku.edu.cn) if you:
-- there are copyright or privacy issues.
+- Find copyright/privacy issues
-- you find some mistakes and want to correct them.
+- Find mistakes to correct
-- you are willing to help me update these materials or add more courses.
+- Want to contribute materials or updates

-Thanks for your star and hope this repository will help your life at PKU easier.
-Good luck!
+**Star ⭐️ this repo if it helps!
+Good luck at PKU!**